motorcycle 101 guides

 1. Introduction

 For most motorcyclists, their immediate concerns are getting to a destination as quickly as possible, keeping an eye on the road for hazards, and enjoying the riding experience.
 But to get to that point, you would first have to learn how to operate a motorcycle.
-This journey would involve getting comfortable with the controls, becoming familiar with the rules of the road, and practicing how to ride in a safe manner.
-Depending on where you ride your motorcycle in the United States, there may be other restrictions and regulations to keep in mind.
+This journey would involve getting comfortable with the controls, becoming familiar with conduct on the road, and practicing how to ride safely.
+Depending on where you are going, there may be other restrictions and regulations to keep in mind.

 2. Louisiana Motorcycle Insurance

-In anticipation of any motorcycle accidents where you are directly involved, you are required to own Louisiana motorcycle insurance upon finishishing registration of your vehicle.
-You will need it to help reduce the financial burden of paying for damages and medical expenses and show that you can be held liable in the event of a motorcycle accident.
-It is best to always carry proof of ownership as you will face repercussions if you cannot show you have Louisiana motorcycle insurance to local law enforcement when requested.
+In anticipation of any motorcycle accidents where you are directly involved, you must be in possession of Louisiana motorcycle insurance upon finishing your vehicle’s registration.
+You will need it to help reduce the financial burden of paying for damages and medical expenses and show that you have the finances to pay in the event of a motorcycle accident.
+You should always carry proof of ownership as you will face repercussions if you cannot show you have Louisiana motorcycle insurance.

 • $15,000 for bodily injury to a person per accident